awsdocs/aws-direct-connect-user-guide/doc_source/using-cli.md

 After you've downloaded the LOA\-CFA, send it to your network provider or colocation provider\.

-## Step 3: Create a Virtual Interface and get the Router Configuration<a name="using-cli-create-vif"></a>
+## Step 3: Create a virtual interface and get the router configuration<a name="using-cli-create-vif"></a>

 After you have placed an order for an AWS Direct Connect connection, you must create a virtual interface to begin using it\.
 You can create a private virtual interface to connect to your VPC\.
 Or, you can create a public virtual interface to connect to AWS services that aren't in a VPC\.
 You can create a virtual interface that supports IPv4 or IPv6 traffic\.

-Before you begin, ensure that you've read the prerequisites in [Prerequisites for Virtual Interfaces](WorkingWithVirtualInterfaces.md#vif-prerequisites)\.
+Before you begin, ensure that you've read the prerequisites in [Prerequisites for virtual interfaces](WorkingWithVirtualInterfaces.md#vif-prerequisites)\.

 When you create a virtual interface using the AWS CLI, the output includes generic router configuration information\.
 To create a router configuration that's specific to your device, use the AWS Direct Connect console\.
-For more information, see [Downloading the Router Configuration File](create-vif.md#vif-router-config)\.
+For more information, see [Downloading the router configuration file](create-vif.md#vif-router-config)\.

 **To create a private virtual interface**